IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 * `source_port` - (Required, integer) The source port for the VPX load balancer virtual IP address.
 * `type` - (Required, string) The connection type for the VPX load balancer virtual IP address.
 Accepted values are `HTTP`, `FTP`, `TCP`, `UDP`, `DNS`, and `SSL`.
 If SSL is configured, `security_certificate_id` is used as certification for SSL offload services.
 * `security_certificate_id` - (Optional, integer) Applies to NetScaler VPX 10.5 only.
 Provides security certification for SSL offload.
 For additional information, see the  [ibm_compute_ssl_certificate](compute_ssl_certificate.html) resource.
+* `tags` - (Optional, array of strings) Set tags on the VPX load balancer virtual IP instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attributes Reference